 The job growth expectancy for counselors and mental health therapists is 23%.
 This combined with HRSA admitting licensed counselors and therapists into some of the major student loan forgiveness programs is good news.

 As you progress through your career, your plans and income may change.
 You’ll want to plan for the future when considering which student loan relief option you choose.

 How do counselors and mental health professionals plan for the future with student loan debt?

-When looking at your student loan relief options, you’ll also want to consider your future plans and run the numbers.
-PSLF is a good option for counselors and therapists, which is why it’s listed here first.
-That said, a lot can happen in 10 years.
+When looking at your student loan relief options, consider your future plans and run the numbers.
+PSLF is often a good option for counselors and therapists which is why it’s listed here first.
+However, a lot can happen in 10 years.

-Let’s say you signed up for PSLF in 2018 and earn $50,000 per year as a marriage and family therapist.
+Let’s say you signed up for PSLF in 2021 and earn $50,000 per year as a marriage and family therapist.
 You currently have a $70,000 student loan balance with an average 5% interest rate.
 Your monthly payment would be $265 a month on the REPAYE or PAYE plan.
-If you were enrolled in the IBR payment plan it jumps to $397 a month.
+And if you were enrolled in the IBR payment plan, your monthly payment would jump to $397.

 If you get married down the line, your payments on IDR might be affected, depending on your spouse’s income and how you choose to file your taxes.
 Your choices over those 10 years of PSLF payments will change how much you pay toward your student loans.